docker/docker-py/docs/api.md

     - cpusetcpus (str): CPUs in which to allow execution, e.g., `"0-3"`, `"0,1"`
 * decode (bool): If set to `True`, the returned stream will be decoded into dicts on the fly.
 Default `False`.
+* shmsize (int): Size of /dev/shm in bytes.
+The size must be greater than 0.
+If omitted the system uses 64MB.
+* labels (dict): A dictionary of labels to set on the image

 **Returns** (generator): A generator for the build output